LaurieDacosta94/chat-1-2-/README.md

 - Use the ⚙️ button in the sidebar header to switch between light and dark themes.
 - Drafts are stored per-chat and synced to `localStorage`, so you can bounce between conversations without losing what you were typing.
+- Tap the emoji button next to the composer to open the picker, then click any emoji to insert it at your cursor.

 ## Project Structure